 A Royal College of Veterinary Surgeons Small Animal Accredited Practice

-We have volunteered to be inspected by the Royal College of Veterinary Surgeons (RCVS) at least every four years, and have just passed our second inspection.
+We have volunteered to be inspected by the Royal College of Veterinary Surgeons (RCVS) at least every four years, and in 2017 passed our third inspection.
 We have to meet the RCVS’s stringent practice standards which cover all areas from equipment, staff training and hygiene to client communication, health and safety and clinical standards.
 Spot checks can be carried out by the Royal College at any time to ensure we’re delivering our promise of excellent care.
 Click here for more information about RCVS accreditation.